Creating an Elastigroup in Azure

 - Maximum: In the case of a ‘scale up’ policy action, this is the maximum number of running Low Priority VM’s in the group.
 The minimum acceptable value is 0.

-Product: Select an OS, can be either Linux or Windows.
+- Select a Product (OS).
+Can be either Linux or Windows.

 - Custom: Choose on of your custom made VM Images.